estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

   You'll be notified if there's an error.
 In that case, fix the configuration form or Snowflake setup as needed and click **Next** to try again.

-  Once the connection is successful, the Endpoint Config collapses and the Collection Selector becomes prominent.
+  Once the connection is successful, the Endpoint Config collapses and the **Source Collections** browser becomes prominent.
-  It shows each collection you captured previously.
+  It shows the collections you captured previously.
   Each of them will be mapped to a Snowflake table.

-5. In the **Collection Selector**, fill in the **Table** field for each collection.
+5. In the **Source Collections** browser, optionally change the name in the **Table** field for each collection.

-   The collections you just created have already been selected, but you must provide names for the tables to which they'll be materialized in Snowflake.
+   These will be the names of the output tables in Snowflake.

 6. For each table, choose whether to [enable delta updates](../../reference/Connectors/materialization-connectors/Snowflake.md#delta-updates).